Staff

 Sydney Hedge, Preservation & Programs Coordinator

 Sydney Hedge joined the Saratoga Springs Preservation Foundation in 2024 as the Preservation & Programs Coordinator.
 She was born and raised in Saratoga Springs, NY.
-Sydney attended the College of Charleston, where she earned her degree in Historic Preservation and Community Planning.
+Sydney graduated from the College of Charleston in 2020, where she earned her degree in Historic Preservation and Community Planning.
 She also studied in France at the University of La Rochelle, where she received a certificate in French and Francophone studies.
-In her free time, she enjoys learning and practicing new languages, reading, and exercising.

 Contact Sydney at shedge@saratogapreservation.org